GHG Inventory Glossary

 Intergovernmental Panel on Climate Change

 The IPCC was established jointly by the United Nations Environment Programme and the World Meteorological Organization in 1988.
 The purpose of the IPCC is to assess information in the scientific and technical literature related to all significant components of the issue of climate change.
 The IPCC draws upon hundreds of the world's expert scientists as authors and thousands as expert reviewers.
 Leading experts on climate change and environmental, social, and economic sciences from some 60 nations have helped the IPCC to prepare periodic assessments of the scientific underpinnings for understanding global climate change and its consequences.
 With its capacity for reporting on climate change, its consequences, and the viability of adaptation and mitigation measures, the IPCC is also looked to as the official advisory body to the world's governments on the state of the science of the climate change issue.
 For example, the IPCC organized the development of internationally accepted methods for conducting national greenhouse gas emission inventories.
-(USEPA1)
+(IPCC)

 K